 Let's face it.
 MKV is not an editing-friendly format for DaVinci Resolve.
 As for DaVinci Resolve 17.2 or above are compatible with the MKV format, they might not support the codecs inside the container.
 To import MKV files into DaVinci Resolve without error and for further editing smoothly, we need to convert MKV to Resolve-friendly formats.
 Luckily, there are multiple ways to do that.

 Sometimes, we simply need to change the file extension from mkv to one that DaVinci Resolve supports and then we can get rid of file import failure.

 Right click on your .mkv file, and choose Rename.
 Then, change the file extension from mkv to mp4, avi, or something that DaVinci Resolve can recognize.
 Then click Yes when a warning pops up.
 Once done, put the file into DaVinci Resolve and see if it can be imported without error now.

 Or, you can use a video remuxing software to remux MKV to MP4 so see if it works.

-Method 2.
-Convert MKV to MP4, DNxHD, ProRes for DaVinci Resolve
+Solution 2.
+Convert MKV to DaVinci Resolve Friendly Formats (100% Working)

 If rename and remux don't work, it probably means that DaVinci Resolve doesn't support the video and audio codecs in your MKV video.
 Then, you may have to convert MKV to a more industry standard format that DaVinci Resolve supports.
 EaseFab Video Converter for Mac ( or EaseFab Video Converter for Windows) can quickly help you convert MKV to DaVinci Resolve highly compatible MP4 (codec: h.264+aac), MOV, DNxHD, Apple ProRes without any quality loss.

-● Support any HD/4K MKV file, no matter what video and audio codes are used.
+● Accept all HD/4K MKV files, no matter what video and audio codes are used.